Staff profile

 Teaching responsibilities

-I teach at all stages of the programme and am Module Leader for our Stage 1 and Stage 2 Sociology modules (Another Brick in the Wall? and Is it All Just Words?), Linguistics for TESOL, Education in Context, and Principles & Practices of TESOL 2.
+I teach at all stages of the programme and am Module Leader for all our Sociology modules (Another Brick in the Wall?
+Is it All Just Words?
+Left Behind and Left Out), Linguistics for TESOL, Education in Context, and Principles & Practices of TESOL 2.
 I supervise undergraduate and postgraduate Independent Studies.

 Professional interests